Marine Education Association

 · Lunch and snacks will be provided during the workshop.

 · Participants must make their own travel and overnight arrangements.
 Lodging and dining recommendations and additional information, will be sent to all confirmed registrants well in advance of the workshop.

 Wildlife Conservation Society

 Seminars on Science - Online

-Registration is open for the Summer II and Fall sessions of Seminars on Science from the American Museum of Natural History.
+Registration is open for the Seminars on Science from the American Museum of Natural History.
 Courses are co-taught by an experienced classroom teacher and a research scientist.
-Upcoming courses include The Ocean System, Diversity of Fishes, Water, Earth: Inside and Out, and more.
 See the website for course dates and registration and discount deadlines.